cskaandorp/anonymize/README.md

 ### Copy vs. replacing

 Anonymize_UU is able to create a copy of the processed file-tree or replace it.
-The `substitute` method takes a mandatory source-path argument (path to a file, folder or zip-archive, either a string or a [Path](https://docs.python.org/3/library/pathlib.html#basic-use) object) and an optional target-path argument (again, a string or a [Path](https://docs.python.org/3/library/pathlib.html#basic-use) object).
+The `substitute` method takes a mandatory source-path argument (path to a file, folder or zip-archive, either a string or a [Path](https://docs.python.org/3/library/pathlib.html#basic-use) object) and an optional target-path argument (again, a string or [Path](https://docs.python.org/3/library/pathlib.html#basic-use) object).
 The target **needs to refer to a folder**.
 The target-folder will be created if it doesn't exist.

 When the target argument is provided, anonymize_UU will create a processed copy of the source into the target-folder.
 When the target argument is omitted, the source will be overwritten by a processed version of it: